yassouali/fast.ai_notes/cutting_edge_DL/lecture11.md

 ### Data

 As usual, we need `(x, y)` pairs.
-In this case, `x: French sentence`, `y: English sentence` which you will compare the model's predictions against.
+In this case, `x: French sentence`, `y: English sentence` which we will compare the model's predictions against.
 We need a lot of these tuples of French sentences with their equivalent English sentence, or what's called *parallel corpus*, which is harder to find than a corpus for a language model.
 For a language model, we just need text in some language, but for translation it's a bit harder, but there are some pretty good parallel corpus available for European languages.
 The European Parliament has every sentence in every European language.
 For French to English we can use some official canadian websites taht a have their content in both english and french, one of these datasets are the French/English parallel texts by Chris Callison-Burch: [link](http://www.statmt.org/wmt15/translation-task.html).

 We then create the paths that hold the training data: